Bundles of generalized theta functions over abelian surfaces: Theta bundles over the moduli of sheaves

 Noting again that we obtain the result The lemma is now proved.

+The only detail that still needs clarification is the fact, used above, that Here, we crucially use that $\Theta$ is symmetric so that This statement follows for instance by taking determinants in Lemma 2(ii) in \cite {wirtinger}.
+The lemma is stated for odd numerics, but the case $k$ even follows since both sides depend polynomially in $k$.
+For the left hand side, this is a general statement about integral transforms, which can be proved via induction on dimension.
+The inductive step consists in cutting with hyperplanes in the (pluri)-theta series to reduce dimension.

-The only detail that still needs clarification is the fact that This uses that $\Theta$ is symmetric so that $\det \widehat {\Theta^{k}}=\widehat \Theta^k$, cf. \cite {wirtinger}.
-Indeed, letting observe that $\mathcal M_F$ depends on the rank, Euler characteristic, determinant and determinant of the Fourier-Mukai transform of $F$.
-If $F_1$ and $F_2$ are two such sheaves, we write where $a(Z)=a(W).$ But then Therefore, it suffices to assume that Finally, note that in this case
+To prove \eqref{deteq}, let and observe that $\mathcal A_F$ depends on the rank, Euler characteristic, determinant and determinant of the Fourier-Mukai transform of $F$.
+Indeed, if $F_1$ and $F_2$ are two such sheaves, we write where $a(Z)=a(W).$ But then Therefore, it suffices to assume that To conclude, note that in this case